jedypod/ociogen/README.md

 *   **View Transform Generation:** Automatically create the necessary OCIO colorspaces and transforms for discovered LUTs.
 *   **View Mutation:** Automatically generate additional view transforms for different displays based on existing LUTs and mutation rules.
 For example, to automatically create "sRGB Display" views from a Rec.1886 LUT.
 *   **Built-in Transform Support (OCIOv2):** Optionally use OCIOv2 built-in mathematical transforms instead of generating 1D LUTs for transfer functions (use with caution due to precision issues).
+*   **Command-Line Generation:** Use `ociogen run` to generate configs directly from the terminal using a `config.yaml` file.
+*   **Configuration Localization:** Use `ociogen localize` to easily copy the default configuration files to your current directory for customization.

 ---